flammenmensch/ng-coverflow/README.md

 ## Additional services

 ### ngCoverflowItemFactory
 > Factory function which creates directive-compatible data object.
-Defined in the module `ng-coverflow.models`.
+Defined in the module `ng-coverflow.utils`.

 ### ngCoverflowItemAdapterFactory
 > If you'd like to use your own objects as a data source for coverflow you might wrap them with directive-compatible object using this service.
 You can then access original data via `source` property.
 Defined in the module `ng-coverflow.utils`.